gitkraken/gitkraken-client-docs/gitkraken-client/workspaces.md

 - Fetch: fetch all selected repositories.
 - Open in GitKraken Client or an external editor: open all selected repositories in GitKraken or in your [default editor](/start-here/preferences/#external-editor).
 - Locate in filesystem: point to all selected repositories locally or update the local location of the repositories if they have changed.
-- Remove: remove all selected repositories from the workspace.
+- Remove: remove all selected repositories from the Workspace.

 ### Pull requests

-The Pull Request section will show all open pull requests for all repositories within the selected workspace.
+The Pull Request section will show all open pull requests for all repositories within the selected Workspace.
 Information shown here includes the pull request title, pull request number, CI status, the name of the branch being merged, and number of comments.

-To view a workspaces pull requests, select a workspace and then select `Pull Requests`.
+To view a Workspaces pull requests, select a Workspace and then select `Pull Requests`.

 <img src="/wp-content/uploads/pull-requests-2.png" srcset="/wp-content/uploads/pull-requests-2@2x.png" class="img-bordered img-responsive center">